PIBWL Polish Armour page Main page » Polish armour » tankettes » part 7 – Polish artillerySteel Pantherswhat's new Po polsku

 Part V: Experimental tankettes --- Part VI: Foreign service of TK/TKS --- Part VII: Auxiliary equipment --- TKS gallery

-The TKS on the 'autotransport' chassis, in an early camouflage, 1934-36.
-In a background are Vickers E tanks.
-The motorcycle is CWS M-111 (Sokół 1000). |
+In a background there are Vickers E tanks.
+The motorcycle is CWS M-111 (Sokół 1000).

 TKS platoon, with an accompanying trailer, in pre-1936 camouflage.
 Noteworthy is a range of a drawbar's movement.
-[AJ] |
+[AJ]

 The TK-3 with the trailer, with tracks removed, before the war.
 A spring hook is visible.
-The tankettes have an unidentified spades unit sign. |
+The tankettes have an unidentified spades unit sign.

-Along with ten Carden-Loyd Mk.VI tankettes, in 1929, Poland bought five dedicated tracked trailers.
+Along with 10 Carden-Loyd Mk.VI tankettes, in 1929 Poland bought five dedicated tracked trailers.
 Basing on the British design, a tracked two-axle universal trailer for tankettes was developed in Poland as well, probably in 1932.
 It was known as an accompanying trailer (przyczepka towarzysząca), and produced from 1933 at least.
-Comparing with the British pattern, the Polish trailer was a bit higher, and had bigger shelves above the tracks, probably containing closed drawers.
+Comparing with the British pattern, the Polish trailer was a bit higher, and had bigger shelves above tracks, probably containing closed drawers.
 It was covered with a canvas top as a standard, mostly for dust protection.

 The trailer was towed by a repair patrol tankette, which was included into a platoon as the sixth tankette, and followed behind combat tankettes in platoon actions.
 The trailer carried a set of spare parts (among others a carburettor, a fuel pump, a battery, brake shoes, bogie springs, road wheels), tools, additional ammuniton (3600 rounds) and some fuel.
 It should be noted, that only first 100 TK-3 tankettes were fitted with a special spring towing hook; later tankettes TK-3 and TKS probably could have been fitted with a special crossbar for trailer towing.
 The trailer had two big rubber-rimmed wheels on each side, suspended on a semi-elliptic spring, pivoting on a central axle.
 However, it was found, that the track drive was not successful – unpowered tracks generated drag, while they did not help much in off-road riding, apart from a soft terrain.
 That is why sometimes they were used without tracks, and also two-wheel trackless trailers were tested in 1936 (one of variants had a suspension with torsion bars).
 By 1939, the wheeled trailer design was ready, and it was encouraged to convert the tracked trailers in unit workshops, but it is not known, if any were actually converted.
 The details about its layout are not clear.